Jeers

 August 2, 2022

-This article was originally posted on December 30, 2021.
+I originally posted this article on December 30, 2021.

 Schizophrenia is not a real diagnosis.
 If you don't believe me, you can read this blog post I made about phony schizophrenia diagnoses in nursing homes.
 Nevertheless, I was diagnosed with schizophrenia 10 years ago after first being diagnosed with bipolar disorder at a Poughkeepsie, New York, hospital (I have lived at home with my parents in Minnesota nearly the entire time since then).